Marcia H. Ratner, PhD, DABT

 Dr. Ratner’s research is focused on interdisciplinary investigations looking at the effects of neurotoxicants and drugs on the progression and onset of age-related neurodegenerative diseases associated with learning and memory deficits such as Alzheimer’s disease and age-related mild cognitive impairment.
 She currently works with the Department Chairman, Dr. David Farb, in the Laboratory of Molecular Neurobiology where she is using basic behavioral and in vivo electrophysiological techniques in her preclinical studies of these relationships in wild type and transgenic rat models of age-related neurodegenerative disease.

-As the Project Manager of the Department, Dr. Ratner oversees compliance with safety and regulatory policies.
-As a Board Certified Toxicologist Dr. Ratner has a strong understanding of regulatory toxicology.
-She also is a former member of the American Conference of Governmental Industrial Hygienists (ACGIH).
-In addition, she has served as a departmental representative to the Institutional Animal Care and Use Committee (IACUC).
+As the Project Manager of the Department and a Board Certified Toxicologist, Dr. Ratner oversees compliance with safety and regulatory policies.
+Dr. Ratner is a former member of the American Conference of Governmental Industrial Hygienists (ACGIH) and she has served as a departmental representative to the Institutional Animal Care and Use Committee (IACUC).
+She is also a recipient of the prestigious Marquis Who’s Who Lifetime Achievement Award for her work as a Project Manager.
 Dr. Ratner is available to provide assistance to all departmental faculty, students and research staff with their IACUC protocol submissions and associated training and compliance issues.

 Rutchik J, Ratner MH.
 Is it Possible for Late Onset Schizophrenia to Masquerade as Manganese Psychosis?
 J Occup Environ Med.
 2018 Apr; 60(4):e207-e209.
 PMID: 29438152